erresoftware/rpi-monitor/README.md

 ## 🔐 Security

-Package refresh and upgrade actions require the system sudo password.
+Package refresh and upgrade actions do not ask for a password in the web UI.
+The installer creates a restricted `sudo` rule that only allows the monitor user to run the package-update helper at `/usr/local/sbin/rpi-monitor-apt`.
 The dashboard does not expose reboot or shutdown actions.

 Keep your Raspberry Pi in a secure network.
 Do not expose this dashboard directly